ZIEatBabysZ/Password-Strength-Checker-Tool/README.md

 - [x] GUI interface using tkinter or PyQt ✅
 - [x] Password generation with customizable criteria ✅ (Available in GUI)
-- [ ] Integration with Have I Been Pwned API
+- [x] Integration with Have I Been Pwned API ✅ (Checks password breach status)
 - [ ] Export results to JSON/CSV format
 - [ ] Docker containerization
 - [ ] Web interface version